 Each squatting exertion was a "high bar" squat, with the weight bar centred across the shoulders just below the seventh cervical vertebra (the first knob one feels when passing the hand down the back surface of the neck).
 For every squat, the actual weight used was 65% of an athlete's one repetition maximum.

 The subjects tried four different knee flexion angles while squatting:

-The first two squats, 45 and 90 degrees, are actually just partial squats with athletes remaining in a semi-standing position and the buttocks only slightly lowered toward the floor.
-Among coaches, there's considerable controversy about which form of squatting is actually "best" for athletes.
+The first two squats, 45 and 90 degrees are just partial squats with athletes remaining in a semi-standing position and the buttocks only slightly lowered toward the floor.
+Among coaches, there's considerable controversy about which form of squatting is "best" for athletes.
 Videotaping and electromyography were used to determine joint forces and muscle activity.

 As it turned out, the 45 and 90-degree squats did a poor job of activating the quads and hamstrings, compared to the parallel and deep squats.
 However, the former two squats also produced fairly low forces at the knee and hip joints, so the 45 and 90-degree squats are probably excellent exercises for athletes who are attempting carefully to recover from leg injuries.

 Surprisingly, there was no difference in muscular activity between the parallel and deep squats, even though coaches tend to recommend the latter.
 The total times required to perform parallel and deep squats were also similar, so neither exercise provides more total work for the leg muscles per training session.
 Although the parallel and deep squats produce equivalent amounts of muscle activation, the parallel exercise is better for athletes who have suffered from knee problems, since it produces less strain on the knees.